SeisSol with GPUs#

-The current GPU version of SeisSol targets the latest NVidia Graphics cards.
-Therefore, you need to have at least CUDA 10 installed in your environment.
-Moreover, make sure that your installed MPI implementation is CUDA-Aware.
-Here is a list of known CUDA-Aware MPI vendors:
+The current GPU version of SeisSol targets the latest NVIDIA, AMD, and Intel graphics cards.
+Therefore, you need to have at least CUDA 11.8 or ROCm 6.0 installed in your environment.
+Moreover, for the best performance, make sure that your installed MPI implementation is GPU-aware.
+If you are unsure, consult the documentation of the cluster you are using.

-Please, referer to the corresponding documentation if you need to install CUDA-Aware MPI manually.
-We also encourage you to bind your MPI with UCX communication layer if you need to manually configure CUDA-Aware MPI for a cluster or your local server with an open-source MPI implementation e.g., OpenMPI.
+You can also utilize UCX communication layer if you need to manually configure CUDA-Aware MPI for a cluster or your local server with an open-source MPI implementation e.g., OpenMPI.

 GPU version of SeisSol follows single rank/single GPU strategy.
 Therefore, if you want to run SeisSol on M nodes where each node is equipped with N GPUs then make sure that you launch SeisSol with M x N MPI processes.